sltmyr/pine-online-shop/README.md

 - Finally, deploy the CDK stack by executing `npm install` and `aws-vault exec <PROFILE> -- cdk deploy` in the `/infrastructure` folder

 After a first successful deployment, any updates to the code or infrastructure are as simple running `cdk deploy` once.

+### Note on copyright

+Feel free to use the code or parts of it for your own project in accordance with the Apache 2.0 license. **The fonts are explicitly excluded.
+Either choose other fonts or purchase a license at [klim.co.nz](https://klim.co.nz)**